noct-lang/noct/spec/noct-spec.rst

 Is expression
 -------------

-The is expression checks if a variable of a specific type or implements a specific interface
+The is expression checks if a variable of a specific type or implements a specific interface, or if it isn't a specific type or it doesn't implement a specific interface.

-The expression can be left out when it is used as the static expression of an if statement
+When the is-expression is being used as a condition in a control-flow statement, the expression is a variable and the type is not an interface type, the exclusive path in the control-flow will promote that variable to the type being compared against.

 .. code::

-    is-expression = [ expr ], 'is', type;
+    is-expression = [ expr ], 'is' | '!is' , type;

 Try expressions
 ---------------